 Rehabilitation for Aging and Frailty

-Frailty refers to the gradual loss of normal physiological function and decreased agility and flexibility due to the continuous degeneration of the body’s various systems, which is also likely to lead to accidents such as illness or falls.
+Frailty refers to the gradual loss of normal physiological function and decreased agility and flexibility due to the continuous degeneration of the whole body, which is also likely to lead to accidents such as illness or falls.
 Significant, observable indicators include of aging and frailty include slower walking speed, reduced hand grip strength, easy fatigue, weight loss, and reduced physical activity.

 The majority of the aging population is usually worried about developing osteoporosis.
 Diagnosis for osteoporosis can only be determined by a bone density examination.
 Because the disease does not present with obvious symptoms, patients often discover they have osteoporosis only after a fall accident causing a fracture.